IlhamBachtiarIrfani/ink-well/README.md

 ```

 ## Machine Learning Service
-ML Service is require redis and mongodb
+REST API Service is require this stack :
+- mongodb
+- rabbitmq

 set ```.env``` file in ```ml_service/.env``` with this format
 ```